 Entrepreneurial education is one of the most trendy and talked about approaches but at the same time one of the most misinterpreted ones.
 Majority of educators and teachers agree that it is extremely important to support students in developing entrepreneurial attitudes which seem indispensable in the modern world.
 The entrepreneurial skills seem to be equally important both for those intending to pursue their professional careers while working for somebody else and for those who are planning to begin their own ventures.
-When understood correctly and introduced properly the entrepreneurial education is undoubtedly one of the most powerful educational approaches that can be successfully implemented even on the early years levels.
+When understood correctly and introduced properly the entrepreneurial education is undoubtedly one of the most powerful educational perspective that can be successfully nurtured even in the early childhood education.

 Misconceptions about Entrepreneurial Education

-Entrepreneurial education is NOT at all about the knowledge of business environment but unfortunately too many educators understand it this way and use it as just another opportunity to smuggle some business theories, facts and knowledge about the economy, marketing or banking.
+Entrepreneurial education is NOT at all about the knowledge of business environment but unfortunately too often it is understood this way and used as another opportunity to smuggle some business theories, facts and knowledge about the economy, marketing, banking or saving.

-Entrepreneurial Education is all about helping students developing the right attitudes and skills.
+Entrepreneurial Education is all about helping students developing certain attitudes and skills.
 What attitudes and skills are we talking about?

 There a few fundamental attitudes that characterise the approach and the most important ones definitely are: